The Cable Knit Tennis Sweater – Cricket Jumper

 Tennis Sweater - former US Open Champion Malcom D. Whitman - 1902

 The earliest picture I could find that showed something like a tennis sweater on an actual tennis player is the following photograph of Malcom D. Whitman (1877-1932), who won the Men’s Single United States Open Tennis Championships (today known as the US Open) in 1898, 1899 and 1900.
-This picture was taken in 1902 and shows Mr. Whitman holding his racquet, dressed in a white shirt and a heavy knit sweater with a wide crew neck and a v-shaped band.
+This picture was taken in 1902, and shows Mr. Whitman holding his racquet, dressed in a white shirt and a heavy knit sweater with a wide crew neck and a v-shaped band.
 It was paired with light colored flannel trousers and dark shoes.

-Although the sweater does neither feature a cable stitch nor a v-neck, it looks remarkably similar to a tennis sweater today, particularly due to the two v-shaped bands reaching from the middle of his chest to his shoulders.
+Although the sweater features neither a cable stitch nor a v-neck, it looks remarkably similar to a tennis sweater today, particularly due to the two v-shaped bands reaching from the middle of his chest to his shoulders.
 Considering this, I think it is a fair claim to call it a tennis sweater.

 Squash / Tennis Sweater